Ordering at Church Pharmacy has never been simpler!

 Please note it may be worth checking your previous messages as the original 4-digit PIN was sent to your registered mobile number on your account when registering for DigitRX.

 Collection & Delivery

 Loughborough Branch Collection: Yes, you can walk in and place an order at our Loughborough branch however, this can take up to 2 hours to process.
-On arrival, we would require photo I.D, confirmation of account details and original prescriptions.
+On arrival, we would require photo I.D, confirmation of account details and original prescriptions where applicable.

 London Branch Collection: Yes, you can walk in and place an order at our London branch, this can take as little time as 20 minutes to process.
-On arrival, we would require photo I.D, confirmation of account details and original prescriptions.
+On arrival, we would require photo I.D, confirmation of account details and original prescriptions where applicable.

 Yes, you can place an order via email, fax or phone and collect your order that same day.
 We would require two hours for your order to be processed before you are able to collect the parcel.
 We would require photo I.D and confirmation of account details.

 Loughborough Same Day: Our cut off time for same-day delivery is 11.00am, this enables us to process the order and deliver the parcel to you in good time.

 London Same Day: You are able to order for same-day delivery in between the hours of 10.00am and 4.00pm.

 At the time of placing the order, we will advise the estimated time of arrival in which your goods will reach you.
 We are flexible in regards to offering the same day service so if you would like delivery outside of these hours please contact us.